phpzio/translatepress/readme.txt

 == Changelog ==
+= 1.5.7 =
+* Modified an autoloader to prevent errors when manually updating the plugin

 = 1.5.6 =
 * Improved speed on Gettext exclusion
 * Make Gettext exclusion work without a domain in Advanced Settings